InfraSIM/docs/docs/builddeploy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Refer to `How to build vNode and vPDU <how_tos.html#build-vnode-and-vpdu>`_ for building OVA image working for both ESXi and VMWare workstation.
 #.
 Refer to `VMWare Workstation deployment <how_tos.html#vmware-workstation-deployment>`_ for deploying virtual node on VMWare workstation.
 #.
-Refer to `Setup InfraSIM on ESXi <userguide.html#setup-infrasim-on-esxi>`_ for deploying virtual node on VMWare ESXi.
+Refer to :ref:`setup-infrasim-on-esxi-label` for deploying virtual node on VMWare ESXi.